Somedays you need a break. Somedays you just need to look away from the normal and lock your gaze on something new and different.

 I absolutely love working now.
 Probably better than I have for years.
 My work is tailored to the company’s needs, and my schedule at home.
 I give them my all.
 They receive way more than the agreement pays for because I care about them-and they, about me.

 I work for someone who cares more about the people than any workplace I’ve ever been in.
-Because of that, the workers are loyal, the work is well-done and everyone is engaged.
+Because of that, the workers are loyal, the work is well-done and most everyone is engaged.
 It’s not perfect for everyone.
-And, it’s not perfect for them.
 But a consistent, caring company giving consistent, caring service, as a means for earning, is the goal.

 There will always be those who take advantage of this atmosphere.
-Supervising the milliniels hired into this workplace requires much patience and a steady head.
+Supervising the young workers hired into this workplace requires much patience and a steady head.
 However, the loafers will eventually weed themselves out.
 This is the company that you join when you know you are good at what you do, enjoy working with others and want to earn your own way.
+OR, you’ve never had a job and need to learn how to work for someone other than mom and dad.

 I should send my former company a thank-you.
 Without that down-sizing, I may never have found this peaceful, caring and engaged company.